 I chose to focus my project on firefighters.
 Some firefighters already use infrared (IR) in situations where there is poor visibility, dense smoke or dark environments to help find unconscious people.
 However, checking a traditional video display in these settings is extremely difficult, even if you don’t factor the additional problems of heat, stress and fatigue into the equation.
 By utilising haptics to turn this IR information into a tactile sense, and leveraging sensory substitution, we hoped to help firefighters feel their way to casualties faster, potentially saving lives.

-While I didn’t manage to finish the project while studying, I was able to detect when an object with a temperature within the human body range was in an image and then vibrate a single locked rotor amp (LRA).
+While I didn’t manage to finish the project while studying, I was able to detect when an object with a temperature within the human body range was in an image and then vibrate a single linear resonant actuator (LRA).

 When I learned about Neosensory’s “Expand your Senses” developers contest, I saw it as a great opportunity to continue with the project and team up with Kevin.”